peak-scale/sops-operator/docs/reference.md

-SopsSecret is the Schema for the sopssecrets API
+SopsSecret is the Schema for the sopssecrets API.

 | **Name** | **Type** | **Description** | **Required** |
 | :---- | :---- | :----------- | :-------- |